Identity Basics

 The process starts when a user inputs their email address into a login form.
 The backend API service generates a unique token and attaches it to a URL, which we term as the “magic link.”
 This link is then sent to the user’s registered email.
 The user opens their email, clicks the magic link, which leads back to the application or service.
 The server then verifies the token and logs in the user.

 By doing so, magic links leverage the security of the user’s email provider.
 If someone can access the magic link, they already have access to the user’s email.
 If the user’s email account is compromised, then they likely have bigger problems than someone accessing your service.
 The magic link is a one-time URL that can only be used once.
-This means that if someone steals a magic link that has already been used once, they cannot use it again.
+This means that if someone steals a magic link that has already been used, they cannot use it again.
 This means that the user gets the ease of logging in to your system without having to present a credential.
 But they still benefit from the security around the email account, including any protections the email provider has put in place or MFA the user has added.

 It’s no secret that users often struggle with password management.
 The average user is registered on dozens of online platforms, each requiring a unique password.
 Remembering these is often challenging, leading to frequent password resets, which further degrade user experience.
 Magic links simplify this process, requiring only access to an email account.